-A recovering corporate worker, Rachel is now a quiet writer at a public university.
+A recovering corporate worker, Rachel is now a writer at a university.

 Selected Writing